edclews/hylia/src/posts/two-films-about-modern-isolation.md

 socialImage: images/screenshot-from-thursday-by-matthias-hoegg.jpg
 date: 2020-07-04T10:44:26.307Z
 tags:
-  - films
+  - film
 ---
 Today is Super Saturday, when pubs are warily opening up after months of lockdown isolation and some sort of tenuous victory can be claimed.

-As an alternative here's two films that pair up nicely about modern isolation which have a sense of optimism about them.
+As an alternative here's two films that pair up nicely about modern isolation which have a sense of optimism and cheeriness about them.

 **The Solitary Life of Cranes by Eva Weber**